- In a nutshell, what is "BIP39?"

-BIP39 is one of a set of technical design documents introduced by the cryptocurrency developer community since Bitcoin's inception.
-As you might guess from its name, it was the 39th Bitcoin Improvement Proposal (BIP).
-It has a longer and slightly-catchier formal title: "Mnemonic code for generating deterministic keys," but that gets a bit cumbersome to say, so you can think of "BIP39" as its nickname.
-BIP39 has turned out to be one of the most widely-used BIPs, and it is now implemented by many wallet manufacturers, and used for more cryptocurrencies than just Bitcoin.
+BIP39 is just one of a set of multiple technical design documents introduced by the cryptocurrency community since Bitcoin's inception.
+Its name comes from the fact that it was the 39th Bitcoin Improvement Proposal (BIP).
+It actually has a longer formal title: "Mnemonic code for generating deterministic keys" -- a bit of a mouthful -- so you can think of "BIP39" as its nickname.
+BIP39 has turned out to be one of the most widely-used BIPs, and it's now implemented by many wallet manufacturers, and used for many more cryptocurrencies than just Bitcoin.

 What Is a BIP39 mnemonic sentence / seed phrase?

-A BIP39 mnemonic sentence is a set of words (most commonly 12 or 24) that humans can interact with more successfully than we do characters that are not words.
-BIP39's purpose in introducing the use of mnemonic words is to reduce the errors that often occur when we type, speak, or otherwise communicate long strings of unfamiliar characters.
-The wallet handles the heavy lifting of converting the mnemonic words through complex hashing, salting, and checksum operations into a binary "seed," which is then used to generate the all-important private and public encryption keys.
+A BIP39 mnemonic sentence is a set of words (most commonly 12 or 24) that we can interact with more successfully than other characters that aren't words (bits and numbers and the like).
+BIP39's purpose in introducing the use of mnemonic words is to reduce the errors that often occur when we try to communicate long strings of unfamiliar characters.
+The wallet handles the heavy lifting of converting the mnemonic words through a process of complex hashing, salting, and checksum operations into a binary "seed," which is then used to generate the all-important private and public encryption keys.

-It is very important that mnenomic sentences are generated from randomly-selected numbers!
-These numbers can be generated in a variety of ways, which are described in other articles, like "What is an RNG," and Seed Phrase Generation Articles.
+It's very important that the mnemonic sentences are generated from randomly selected numbers!
+These numbers can be generated in a variety of different ways, which are described in other articles here, like "What is an RNG" and Seed Phrase Generation.

 What is a BIP39 Passphrase?

-BIP39 defines an option for users to add a passphrase as well as having a seed phrase.
+BIP39 has an option for users to add a passphrase as well as having a seed phrase.

-Some cryptocurrency wallets by default disable the use of the optional passphrase because although it can add some security, it also adds complexity.
-If you set a passphrase, your backup strategy has just gotten more complicated: you now have two important pieces of information - your mnemonic sentence and your passphrase - which are critical to securely store.
-This additional complexity increases the risk of misplacing the passphrase, and losing your cryptocurrency.
+By default, some cryptocurrency wallets disable the use of the optional passphrase.
+Although it can add some security, it also adds complexity.
+If you set a passphrase, your backup strategy has just gotten more complicated: you now have two important pieces of information (your mnemonic sentence and your passphrase) which are critical to store securely.
+This additional complexity increases the risk of misplacing the passphrase, and thus losing your cryptocurrency.

 How much security does a passphrase add?
-Because the BIP39 seed phrase itself offers an incredibly high level of protection against being guessed, the addition of a passphrase does not significantly reduce the risk of a brute-force guessing attack.
-Instead, the primary purpose for a passphrase is to add a layer of security to protect against the possibility that your seed phrase may be accidentally revealed to someone.
+Because the BIP39 seed phrase itself offers an incredibly high level of protection against being guessed, the addition of a passphrase actually doesn't significantly reduce the risk of a brute-force guessing attack.
+Instead, the primary purpose for a passphrase is to add an extra layer of security to protect against the possibility that your seed phrase may be accidentally revealed to someone.

-However, being shorter and less-random than the seed phrase, the passphrase likely could be guessed eventually with a brute-force attack, so if someone did gain access to your seed phrase, the level of protection that a passphrase offers is only temporary - you would have a chance of saving your cryptocurrency from theft only if you noticed that someone had gained access to your seed phrase before they were able to brute-force guess your passphrase (which could be days or weeks, depending on how hard to guess it was).
-Is that limited increase in security worth the increased risk of loss of the passphrase?
-You decide, based on your individual situation, but you can see why many experts recommend that many users not bother setting a passphrase.
+However, being shorter and less random than the seed phrase itself, the passphrase likely could be guessed eventually with a brute-force attack.
+If someone did gain access to your seed phrase, the level of protection that a passphrase offers is short-lived.
+You might have a chance of saving your cryptocurrency from theft only if you noticed that someone had gained access to your seed phrase before they were able to brute-force guess your passphrase.
+In practice, this could be days or weeks, depending on how hard to guess it was.
+But is that limited increase in security worth the increased risk of loss of the passphrase?
+Based on your individual situation, you can decide that for yourself, but you can see why many experts recommend against setting a passphrase.

 How likely is your BIP39 seed phrase to be guessed?

-A mnenomic sentence constructed from random inputs is more unique than most people can imagine.
-For a 24-word BIP39 sentence, there are 2048 to the 24th power possible combinations of words - or stated another way, around 3 times 10 to the 79th power.
-To try to comprehend how enormous this number is, it is often compared to estimates of the total number of atoms in the known universe.
-It is effectively unguessable with today's technology.
+A mnemonic sentence constructed from random inputs is much more unique than most people can possibly imagine.
+For example, in a 24-word BIP39 sentence, there are 2048 to the 24th power possible combinations of words (or stated another way, around 3 x 10 to the 79th power).
+To try to comprehend how enormous this number is, it's often compared to an estimate of the total number of atoms in the known universe.
+In practice, it is effectively unguessable with today's technology.

 Why are BIP39 words chosen from a limited dictionary?

 BIP39 wordlists may seem arbitrary, but they are not - they are carefully chosen to reduce the chance of mis-specification.
-In any defined language, words in a BIP39 wordlist are selected in such a way that they do not have synonyms, do not have alternative spellings, do not have just 1 character variation with other words in the list, and are not profane.
-Additionally, the first four characters of each word are unique to each wordlist, which is a convenience when typing them into hardware wallets with limited input mechanisms, stamping them onto steel cards, or backing them up in any form.
+Words in a BIP39 wordlist are selected with the parameters in such a way that they don't have synonyms, don't have alternative spellings, don't have only 1 character variation with other words in the list, and aren't profane.
+These rules apply for every language.
+In addition, the first four characters of each word are unique to each wordlist, which is convenient when typing them into hardware wallets with limited input mechanisms, stamping them onto steel cards, or backing them up in any other form.

 BIP39 wordlists can be seen here: https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).

-Also, you don't have to remember this detail, but BIP39 wordlists have 2048 words in them because it aligns with how BIP39 uses 32-bit blocks of entropy (random inputs) plus a checksum bit concatenated into a long binary string that is divisible into 11-bit numbers, each of which can hold up to 2048 bits.
+Also, you don't necessarily have to remember this, but BIP39 wordlists have 2048 words in them.
+The reason for this is because it aligns with how BIP39 uses 32-bit blocks of entropy (random inputs) plus a checksum bit sequenced into a long binary string that is divisible into 11-bit numbers.
+Each of those numbers can hold up to 2048 bits.
 In short, 2048 words are all that are needed to achieve extremely high levels of entropy.

 Do you need to understand BIP39 mathematics?

-As a user of a cryptocurrency wallet, you don't need to understand the precise details of BIP39 calculations, but you might want to understand that they include the generation of a checksum of the random numbers, and this checksum is used as an integrity check.
-The checksum is included in the last mnemonic code word, and it helps wallets to verify the validity of mnemonic sentences.
-If a user types in a set of words and it fails validation because the checksum isn't as expected, there is likely a typo in what the user entered.
+As a user of a cryptocurrency wallet, you don't necessarily need to understand the precise details of BIP39 calculations.
+However, you might want to understand that they include the generation of a checksum of random numbers, and this is used as an integrity check.
+A checksum is a small piece of data that allows you to check if another piece of data is the same as expected.
+This checksum is included in the last mnemonic code word of a sequence, and it helps wallets to verify the validity of every mnemonic sentence.
+So if a user types in a set of words and it fails validation because the checksum isn't as expected, there is likely a typo in what the user entered.

-BIP39's other mathematical functions transform its inputs (the random numbers, and the optional passphrase) through one-way functions that guarantee that they can not be reverse-engineered from the public key.
+BIP39's other mathematical functions transform its inputs (the random numbers plus the optional passphrase) through one-way functions that guarantee that they can not be reverse-engineered from the public key.

-If you would like to understand the exact mechanisms of how BIP39 wallets convert mnemonic codes into a binary seed, there is a description in the design document at https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki.
+If you'd like to do a deep dive, and understand the exact mechanisms of how BIP39 wallets convert mnemonic codes into a binary seed, there is a description in the design document at https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki.

-Vault12 has a more-detailed description in "How to Generate a Seed Phrase."
+Vault12 also has a more-detailed description in "How to Generate a Seed Phrase."

 BIP32 and BIP44